mgerton/git-game/README.md

-# The git committer guessing game!
+# The hg committer guessing game!

 ## What is it?

-In the git game, you  guess who made a commit to your team's repo based on their commit message:
+In the hg game, you  guess who made a commit to your team's repo based on their commit message:

 ![](https://cloud.githubusercontent.com/assets/21294/6098511/fb347c1e-afae-11e4-9152-5a132a10c3b3.png)